feature-hub/feature-hub/README.md

 #### Feature Service Instantiation & Programmatic Versioning

-The Feature Service provider definition's `create` method is called exactly once by the Feature Service registry.
+The `create` method of a Feature Service definition is called exactly once by the Feature Service registry.
 It should store, and possibly initialize, any shared state.
 The method takes the single argument `env`, which has the following properties: